RESEARCH STARTER

 Overview

 Several items can significantly decrease the risk of injuries and fatalities among cyclists.
 Perhaps the most significant is the standard bike helmet, which was popularized during the bike boom of the 1970s.
-Twenty-one US states and the District of Columbia have enacted laws requiring cyclists under a certain age (typically fourteen or sixteen) to wear a helmet while riding.
+According to the Bicycle Helmet Safety Institute in 2024, twenty-one US states and the District of Columbia have enacted laws requiring cyclists under a certain age (typically fourteen or sixteen) to wear a helmet while riding.
 Certain municipalities have enacted laws requiring all cyclists to wear a helmet regardless of age, but no state law mandates helmets for riders of all ages.
 States that have enacted helmet laws have seen significant drops in the rate of bicycle fatalities among the age group the laws affect.
 Helmets should be properly sized and tightly fitted to the cyclist’s head.

 While not typically required by law, bicycle safety lights can also reduce the chance of cyclist injury.
 These lights illuminate the roadway in front of the bike as well as the bike itself so that oncoming traffic can be made aware of the bicyclists’ presence.
 Today, many countries require bike manufacturers to include lights or reflectors on their products.
 Bicyclists can also wear fluorescent or brightly colored clothing during the daytime to increase their visibility.
 The use of hand signals by bicyclists when turning or stopping can also prevent accidents with other motor vehicles.
 Bicyclists should always ride in the same direction as other traffic and obey all traffic laws and signs like any other vehicle.

 Compared to other countries in the Organization for Economic Cooperation and Development (OECD), the United States ranks low in kilometers of bicycle travel per inhabitant per year but high in cyclists killed per billion kilometers of bicycle travel; therefore, although Americans travel fewer miles on a bicycle, they are more likely to be involved in a fatal accident over the same distance.
 A 2013 OECD report suggested that in countries with higher numbers of cyclists, motor vehicle operators have better awareness of cyclists on the road, making accidents involving bikes and cars less likely.
-In addition, the United States lacks the infrastructure, urban design, and other roadway engineering measures implemented in other OECD countries, particularly the Netherlands and Denmark, in order to promote bicycle safety.
+In addition, the United States lacks the infrastructure, urban design, and other roadway engineering measures implemented in other OECD countries, particularly the Netherlands and Denmark, to promote bicycle safety.
+According to the IIHS (2024), a total of 1,083 bicyclists were killed in crashes with motor vehicles in the United States in 2022.
+This was the highest number ever recorded.

 Bibliography